LMTD/phase-1A/README.md

-# LMTD - Phase One
+# LMTD - Phase 1A
 Intro to Cloud Technology & Foundational Cloud/DevOps Concepts Linux, Python, and Cloud Computing with AWS